 Disability accommodations: If you need disability-related accommodations in this class please inform the instructor.
 Students who need academic accommodations should contact the Disability Students Program, 260 Cesar Chavez Center.
 Note that DSP accommodations are not retroactive.
-DSP students whose accommodations grant extra time on take-home assignments must email the instructor at least 24 hours before an assignment is due if they wish to use those accommodations on that assignment.
-This must be done for each assignment.
+Also note that accomodations apply differently to the essays and reading responses.
+DSP students whose accommodations grant extra time on take-home assignments must email the instructor at least 12 hours before an essay is due if they wish to use those accommodations on that assignment.2 This must be done for each assignment.
 Once we agree on your DSP deadline it becomes a firm deadline that cannot be extended further.
 Extensions will not be granted retroactively.
+Accomodations are built into the policy for reading responses: students choose which three reading responses they submit.